oracle/pgql-lang/pages/pgql-1.3-spec.md

 ```

-If vertex and edge tables are omitted, an empty graph is created.
-If no vertex tables are specified, no edge tables can be specified.
+It is possible to have no vertex or edge tables such that an empty graph is created.
+It is also possible to have vertex tables but no edge tables, which results in a graph in which all the vertices are disconnected from each other.
+However, it is not possible to have a graph with edge tables but no vertex tables.

 The following example shows a schema with a set of tables.
-Each table has a name and a list of columns, some of which form the primary key of the table (in red) while others form foreign keys that reference rows in other tables.
+Each table has a name and a list of columns, some of which form the primary key for the table (in red) while others form foreign keys that reference rows of other tables.

 {% include image.html file="example_graphs/financial_transactions_schema.png"  %}

-The following is a complete example of how a graph can be created from the tables above:
+The following is a complete example of how a graph can be created from these tables:

 ```sql
 CREATE PROPERTY GRAPH financial_transactions